 These results are dependent on the quality of the data applied in the backtest, implying that poor data can lead to unreliable outcomes.
 The default data in MT4 and MT5 can only reach a modelling quality of up to 90%.
 While this seems good, this can cause considerable differences in backtesting and the live experience, particularly on smaller time frames.

 Fortunately, there are sources of freely accessible historical data and instructions on how to prepare the needed data for MetaTrader.

-Reliable data is the first step in adjusting an EA to trade a live account.
-The next step is comprehending your execution speed.
-MT4 and MT5 demand trading activity for more than 30 seconds, which is known as a trading session.
+Reliable data is the first step in adjusting an EA to trade on a live account.
+The next step is fully comprehending your execution speed.

-If you are using a free Forex Expert Advisor during your session, it will time out automatically if there is no trading activity for more than the period mentioned above.
+MT4 and MT5 work on a trading session length of 30 seconds.
+If you are using a Forex EA, your session will time out automatically if there is no trading activity for more than the period mentioned above.
 This requires the IP address to be automatically re-authenticated with a password and a login.
 This can take some time, even up to two seconds with some brokers.
-Even though it may seem insignificant, in times of high volatility, delays of this size can have a substantial impact on your trades' results.
+Even though it may seem an insignificant amount of time, in times of high volatility, delays of this size can have a substantial impact on the results of your trades.

-If you have spent any amount of time writing a complex Expert Advisor in MT4, you probably know how difficult it is to debug the code.
-Since the MetaQuotes policy shows that they cater more to the needs of brokers than traders, you will find that a debugger isn't included in the list of available tools - it does not matter whether your EA is one of the free Forex Expert Advisors or a paid one.
+If you have spent any amount of time writing a complex Expert Advisor in MetaTrader, you probably know how difficult it is to debug the code.
+Since the MetaQuotes policy shows that they cater more to the needs of brokers than traders, you will find that a debugger is not included in the list of available tools.

 Luckily, there are some things available to make your life easier.
 One method is to input print functions directly into your code, although that can become very hard to manage, particularly if you have thousands of lines and don't know where the problem is.
 You can also download the Microsoft DebugView in order to view a methodically formatted log.